alexandergagliano/Prost/README.md

 # Prost: Probabilistic Host Galaxy Association
-## Prost is a code for rapidly associating transients with their host galaxies.
+## Prost is a library for rapidly associating transients with their host galaxies.
 The code calculates the posterior probability that each galaxy in a search region is the true host galaxy, by considering the transient's fractional offset, redshift (or the prior for the survey), and brightness.
 The code can query from the following catalogs:
 * <a href="https://ui.adsabs.harvard.edu/abs/2022MNRAS.514.1403D">GLADE+</a>